KeatonArmstrong02/public-notes/content/4 - Zettelkasten/The hardest part of learning a language is basic comprehension.md

 ---
 date: 2025-02-06 22:25
 draft: false
+tags:
+  - languagelearning
 ---
-Status:

-Tags: #languagelearning

-# The hardest part of learning a language is basic comprehension
+---
 In order to understand a message, we need to first understand its parts and how they relate.

 because [[Early language lessons should focus on chunks]] it's like learning openings in chess when it comes to conversations.
+You memorize a whole sequence at a time.

-Yet once we're out of the opening, the game progresses into near-infinite complexity.
-We can't learn each move, rather we need a broader understanding of messages.
+Once we're out of the opening, the game progresses into near-infinite complexity.
+We can't learn each move, rather we need a broader understanding of messages to continue the conversation.

-We should turn our focus onto the parts that make up the messages, words.
+We should point our focus onto the parts that make up the messages, words.

-It is only when we have a near-complete understanding of all the parts in a message can even have hope for comprehending the message. (how those parts relate to each other to communicate meaning)
+It is only when we have a near-complete understanding of all the parts in a message can we have hope for comprehending the message. (how those parts relate to each other to communicate meaning)

-Even using [[Pareto's Principle]] we need to bulldoze 500-1500 most common words (using [[Spaced repetition systems]]) to build a foundation of understanding, this becomes our basic comprehension so we can start to comprehend messages rather than juggling too many parts which we can't understand.
+Even using [[Pareto's Principle]] we need to bulldoze 1000-1500 most common words (using [[Spaced repetition systems]]) to build a foundation of understanding, this becomes our basic comprehension so we can start to comprehend messages rather than juggling too many parts which we can't understand.

 So, before we can even engage in meaningful conversation beyond our first chunks, the bulk effort of learning a language to practical use is building a foundation of comprehension.
-This must be done before we can turn our focus to [[Comprehensible input]]
+This must be done before we can turn our focus to [[Comprehensible input]].

 -----
 Understanding messages